Category: |

 “Digital Liturgies is a book that issues both a challenge and a call.
 Samuel James challenges our perspective by pulling back the curtain so we see that technology’s effects are not neutral, and our digital habits tilt us toward an online world that makes the wisdom of God seem like foolishness.
 But James also calls us to a better way, reorienting us toward greater understanding, wisdom, and the practices of resistance necessary for faithful and fruitful living.
 An accessible book full of profound insight.”

-Trevin Wax, Vice President of Research and Resource Development, North American Mission Board; Visiting Professor, Cedarville University; author, The Thrill of Orthodoxy; Rethink Your Self; and This Is Our Time
+Trevin Wax, Vice President for Research and Resource Development, North American Mission Board; Visiting Professor, Cedarville University; author, The Thrill of Orthodoxy; The Multi-Directional Leader; and This Is Our Time

 “Virtually everyone I know feels exhausted by or enslaved to some aspect of digital life.
 In this book, one of the sharpest Christian minds helps us discover what exactly we’re looking for in our screens.
 Digital Liturgies points a path beyond the outrage, anger, shame, and boredom that we accidentally download into our souls.”